GarethLewin/libhlsclient/README.md

 License
 =======
-As per the LICENSE file, all code is released to the public domain.
+Code is released into the public domain was per the [UnLicense](http://unlicense.org/)